LogGits/Documentation/docs/npc.md

 ## How does it work?

-CrateReloaded has support for NPC Crates.
-This feature hooks into the **Citizen** plugin to allow you to open a crate when you interacted with an NPC.
+CrateReloaded has support for NPC crates.
+This feature hooks into the **Citizen** plugin to allow you to open a crate when you interact with an NPC.
-Therefore, you will need to the **Citizen** plugin installed.
+Therefore, you will need to have the **Citizen** plugin installed.

 ## How can I create an NPC?

-NPC Crates are amazing, it is no wonder why you are trying to create one.
-We have made it really simple for you to create an NPC Crate.
+NPC crates are amazing; it is no wonder why you are trying to create one.
+We have made it really simple for you to create an NPC crate.
 Before we get started, ensure that you have created a crate and an npc.

 The command is: **/cr addnpc [npc id] [crate name]**.

-Here is an example: /cr addnpc 99 FoodieKey
+### Here is how you would use it:

+1. Create the NPC using **/npc create [npc name]**

+2. Find the id of the NPC using **/npc list**

+3. Make the NPC open a crate using **/npc addnpc [id] [crate name]**

 ## How can I remove an NPC?

-There is a very simple process that can be utilised to remove an NPC Crate.
+There is a very simple process that can be utilised to remove a NPC crate.

 The command is: **/cr remove npc [npc id]**